Can Charges Be Dropped Before Court in Texas? (Yes—Here’s How It Happens)

 Can charges be dropped without going to court in Texas?

 Yes.
-A no-file, rejection, or early dismissal can happen before you ever appear in court.
+A no-file, rejection, or early dismissal can happen before any formal court appearances after charges are filed.

 Does getting charges dropped mean I’m innocent?